-All solicitations made and all posters placed on campus must have prior approval of the Vice President of Student Services.
+All solicitations made and all posters placed on campus must have prior approval of the Provost.

 SCARBOROUGH MEMORIAL LIBRARY SERVICES

 All students are encouraged to become acquainted with the library's holdings, on-line Catalog, on-line search services, and other services.
 At the beginning of each semester the library hours are posted.
 During operating hours, one or more full-time staff members are available to provide reference and other assistance.
 Holiday and summer hours vary and will be posted.